MikeGawi/ePiframe_plugin/docs/SETUP.md

 The plugin should be deeply tested before release as it can harm a working ePiframe.

-Plugin should be installed in <*ePiframe root path*>*/plugins/*<*plugin_name*> path and you can just put it there to make tests easier but remember to [stop the service](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#service-control) to not interfere working frame.
+Plugin should be installed in <*ePiframe root path*>*/plugins/*<*plugin_name*> path, and you can just put it there to make tests easier but remember to [stop the service](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#service-control) to not interfere working frame.

 ePiframe [can be installed](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#manual) also on non-Pi architectures and to avoid Pi system check just run ePiframe with ```--test``` flag from CLI, i.e. ```./ePiframe.py --test```.
 Running WebUI and other services is possible with [other commands](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#command-line).

 Remember that:
-* ePiframe works well with high quality HDMI displays and with e-Paper displays with limitted color palette and size
+* ePiframe works well with high quality HDMI displays and with e-Paper displays with limited color palette and size
 * frame can be standing horizontally or vertically
 * ePiframe works usually on Raspberry Pi Zero which needs a well optimized code and resources-wise code
 * frame can be triggered from WebUI, Telegram Bot, CLI and ePiframe service